arpogg24/deep-learning-projects/recommendation-systems-labs/README.md

-# Deep Learning Recommendation Systems
+# Machine Learning Recommendation Systems

 This repository contains a comprehensive series of Jupyter notebooks that demonstrate the implementation of various recommendation system techniques, from basic content-based approaches to advanced neural network methods.